SPOpenSource/edgeconnect-python/docs/source/examples/ec_telemetry_demo.rst

 The message levels and max file size will be determined by the environment variables outlined in the Environment Variables section.

+Valid log levels are CRITICAL, ERROR, WARNING, INFO, or DEBUG.

 These default to logging evel of ``ERROR``, max file size of ``1MB``, and rotating maximum of ``5`` log files as documented in the ``.env`` file.